blazerzero/duo-help/Interface-Guide.md

 ---

 ## **What If I Don't Know Which of a Pair of Values is the Wrong/Right One?**
 You can mark either one of them, or you can mark both!
-The goal here is not that you know exactly what is the right value, but that you can find violations of keys/FDs in the dataset.
+This isn't an error detection problem, so the goal here is not to know or figure out exactly what the right value is, but finding violations of keys/FDs in the dataset.

----

-## **The System is Learning From You**
-If it looks like the system is not responding to your feedback with its own markings, don’t worry!
-The system is learning from you and is not trying to step over your work 😊